redundans/featured-content-manager/README.md

 ## Description

-Featured Content Manager is a plugin highly influenced by (the now dead projekt) wp-featured-content.
+Featured Content is a plugin highly influenced by (the now dead projekt) wp-featured-content.
 It lets users create featured items that mirrors posts – then order them and edit their representation inside featured areas.

 ## Installation
 1. Clone this project to the `/wp-content/plugins/` directory